Comparison

 Case Study — Fitness / Personal Training

-The forms didn't match their brand at all.
+That incident made the decision easy.
+The forms did not match their brand at all.
 Data had to be routed through email and Google Sheets with Make.com automations in between.
 Every time they updated a form field, the entire downstream workflow broke silently — no alerts, no error logs.
+The middleware stack had become a liability, not a convenience.

 Jotform + Make.com subscriptions